jtamboli07/BPMEWorkshop/create_Organisation_Project.md

 # Build an Organization Project
-Organizational Models are normally created for specific solutions in organizations.
-This is a best practice not to share Org Models as having project share could impact systems if an org model needs to change for a different project.
+Organizational Models are generally created for specific process solutions in organizations.
+A best practice is not to share Org Models.
+Sharing projects could impact systems if an org model needs to change for a different project.
 Let's create a new Org Model.

 1) Select File > New > Organization Project